Harry James: Radio

 James' orchestra succeeded Glenn Miller's on a program sponsored by Chesterfield Cigarettes in 1942, when Miller disbanded his orchestra to enter the Army.
 In 1945, James and his orchestra had a summer replacement program for Danny Kaye's program on CBS.
 He also led the orchestra for Call for Music, which was broadcast on CBS February 13, 1948 – April 16, 1948, and on NBC April 20, 1948 – June 29, 1948.

 Film

 James recorded many popular records and appeared in many Hollywood movies.
+He featured in the 1942 musical short Trumpet Serenade.
 He played trumpet in the 1950 film Young Man with a Horn, dubbing Kirk Douglas.
 The album from the movie charted at #1, with James backing big band singer and actress Doris Day.
 James's recording of "I'm Beginning to See the Light" appears in the motion picture My Dog Skip (2000).
 His music is also featured in the Woody Allen film Hannah and Her Sisters.
 James's recording of "It's Been a Long, Long Time" is featured in Captain America: The Winter Soldier and in Marvel's Avengers: Endgame.